PeasyOrders

 Most B2B ordering portals never reach the adoption rates their pitch decks promised.
 The honest reason has less to do with software quality and more to do with how customers actually behave.

-PeasyOrders · 2026-05-18T00:00:00.000Z · 2 min read
+Mark Calo · Updated July 2026 · 2 min read

 The pitch and the reality

-For more than a decade, the standard pitch for B2B ordering software has been some variation of "give your customers a portal and they will use it."
+The pitch has been the same for more than a decade: "give your customers a portal and they will use it."
 Vendors have shown beautiful product demos.
 Distributors have signed contracts.
 Implementations have happened.
+Then, in too many cases, customers have continued to email and call in their orders anyway.

 Why customers do not switch